rifkiwijaya/KLU_AI_Anemia/anemia-dashboard/README.md

 - ![TTD Barriers](docs/images/ttd_barriers.png)
 - ![Risk Segmentation](docs/images/risk_segmentation.png)

-## Deployment
-1. Siapkan VPS (Ubuntu) dengan Python 3.9+ dan pip.
+## Prepare a VPS (Ubuntu) with Python 3.9+ and pip.
-2. Salin kode proyek ke server (git clone atau rsync).
+2. Copy the project code to the server (git clone or rsync).
-3. Instal dependensi menggunakan `pip install -r requirements.txt`.
+3. Install dependencies using `pip install -r requirements.txt`.
-4. Gunakan `pm2`, `systemd`, atau `supervisor` untuk menjaga layanan Streamlit tetap berjalan.
+4. Use `pm2`, `systemd`, or `supervisor` to keep the Streamlit service running.
-5. Konfigurasikan reverse proxy (Nginx) untuk custom domain dan HTTPS.
+5. Configure reverse proxy (Nginx) for custom domain and HTTPS.
-6. Perbarui `.streamlit/config.toml` untuk konfigurasi server produksi.
+6. Update `.streamlit/config.toml` for production server configuration.
-7. Pastikan file data ditempatkan di `data/raw/` dan perbarui `config.py` bila nama/letak berbeda.

-Panduan rinci tersedia pada `docs/deployment_guide.md`.
+7. Ensure data files are placed in `data/raw/` and update `config.py` if the name/location differs.

+Detailed guide available in `docs/deployment_guide.md`.

-## Kontribusi
+## Contributing
-- Fork repositori
+- Fork the repository
-- Buat branch fitur: `git checkout -b fitur-anda`
+- Create a feature branch: `git checkout -b your-feature`
-- Commit perubahan: `git commit -m "Tambah fitur X"`
+- Commit changes: `git commit -m "Add feature X"`
-- Push branch: `git push origin fitur-anda`
+- Push branch: `git push origin your-feature`
-- Ajukan pull request dengan deskripsi rinci
+- Submit a pull request with detailed description

-## Lisensi
+## License
-Proyek ini dilisensikan di bawah MIT License.
-Silakan lihat file LICENSE jika tersedia.
+This project is licensed under the MIT License.
+See the LICENSE file if available.

-## Kontak
+## Contact
 - Email: prayaadhiganaglobal@gmail.com
 - WhatsApp: +62 812-3456-7890
 - Website: https://kluanemia.example.com

+## Data Privacy & Security
+⚠️ **Important:** This repository does NOT include any personally identifiable information (PII) or sensitive survey data.
+All data files are excluded via `.gitignore` for privacy protection.

 ---
-Dikembangkan oleh tim penelitian KLU untuk meningkatkan intervensi anemia pada ibu hamil melalui pemanfaatan analitik modern.
+Developed by the KLU research team to improve anemia interventions in pregnant women through modern analytics Dikembangkan oleh tim penelitian KLU untuk meningkatkan intervensi anemia pada ibu hamil melalui pemanfaatan analitik modern.